pycaret/pycaret/.github/pull_request_template.md

-## Related Issue or bug
+## Related Issuse or bug

-  - Info about Issue or bug
+Info about Issue or bug

-Fixes: #[issue number that will be closed through this PR]
+Closes #[issue number that will be closed through this PR]

 #### Describe the changes you've made

 A clear and concise description of what you have done to successfully close your assigned issue.
 Any new files? or anything you feel to let us know!

 ## Type of change